 1. Make a list of all datafiles and redo log files of the database.

-"Backing Up Control Files" , you will already have a list of datafiles and redo log files that reflect the current structure of the database.
+If you follow recommendations for control file backups as discussed in "Backing Up Control Files" , you will already have a list of datafiles and redo log files that reflect the current structure of the database.
 However, if you have no such list, executing the following statements will produce one.SELECT MEMBER FROM V$LOGFILE;SELECT NAME FROM V$DATAFILE; SELECT VALUE FROM V$PARAMETER WHERE NAME = 'control_files';

 If you have no such lists and your control file has been damaged so that the database cannot be opened, try to locate all of the datafiles and redo log files that constitute the database.
-Any files not specified in step
+Any files not specified in step 5 are not recoverable once a new control file has been created.
+Moreover, if you omit any of the files that make up the SYSTEM tablespace, you might not be able to recover the database.

 2. Shut down the database.